metaclass-nl/tutorial-api-platform/README.md

 This tutorial currently only supports the api core, the (scaffolded) React client user interface and some chapters about the (scaffolded) Next.js client user interface.
-The angular.io branches are still under development and currently only contain code and no instructions.
+The angular.io branches only contain code and no instructions for its development.

 This distribuition is only for educational purposes and will not be updated frequently.
 If you want to run a client container for react or angular within the standard distribution of